 I prefer to dermaplane at night before bed, so typically I will finish up by applying my nightly routine which looks something like this:

-2. Retivance - stimulates collagen production helping with fine lines, wrinkles, tone and texture
+Ret de la Blair - supports collagen production, and visibly improves fine lines, wrinkles, skin tone and texture

 How often should I dermaplane?